ngs00/HEDMoL/README.md

 You can train and evaluate HEDMoL by executing ``train_eval.py``.

 # Notice
-- Please check Appendix 2 of Supplementary Material for the hyperparameter settings.
+- Please check Table 3 in the manuscript for the hyperparameter settings.